 Private kaffemiks (coffee parties) with food, cakes, and coffee are still the authentic cornerstone of social gatherings where everything is celebrated, from birthdays and first days of school to graduations and anniversaries.

 A visit to Greenland’s capital, Nuuk, need not be only tours of the town, culture, and architecture.
 There is an abundance of nature and outdoor activities for those who so desire.
 Nuuk means headland and from most of the town, you can see the fjord and the surrounding mountains and fells.

-Nordlandet, Lille and Store Malene, Hjortetakken and Mount Sermitsiaq are the main attractions that all change color according to the weather and the light.
+The most popular outdoor region outside of Nuuki is Quassussuaq.
+Nordlandet, Lille and Store Malene, Hjortetakken and Mount Sermitsiaq are the main attractions that all change colour according to the weather and the light.
 There are several hikes here starting from Nuuk, e.g. around Lille Malene, past Circus Lake and the waterfall, or up to Store Malene from where there is a view of the entire town.
 It is strongly recommended that you ally yourself with someone local before you leave, or get a guide for the walk because the weather changes quickly in Nuuk.

 If you sail out in the fjord, you will find glaciers and settlements.
 You need not sail far before you meet snow-covered mountain tops and enthralling landscapes in the fjord.
 As you get closer to the ice cap, you will feel the change from the sometimes unstable coastal climate in Nuuk, to the sunnier mainland climate.
 If you keep your eyes open, you will see plenty of birdlife, seals and at times whales on the way to or from their summer residence.